USP

 France

 Bruno Cautrès is affiliated with the CEVIPOF- Centre de recherches politiques de Sciences Po (Paris) at the Fondation Nationale des Sciences Politiques in Paris.
 He is a senior CNRS research fellow with interests in voting behavior, elections studies, comparative survey research and quantitative techniques.
 He is involved in European Social Survey, European Values Studies, International Social Survey Programme and European elections studies.
 Bruno Cautrès teaches in Sciences Po political sociology and quantitative methods.
 He also teaches at the Ljubljana ECPR summer school in methods and techniques.
-In the 2020 Summer School, Professor Cautrès is teaching two courses on survey design and survey analysis.
+In the 2024 Summer School, Professor Cautrès is teaching two courses on Quantitative Analysis for Public Policy and Survey Methods.

 Glauco Peres da Silva,